megha-unnikrishnan/appointment/README.md

 1️⃣ Open the web application in your browser.<br>
 2️⃣ Select a date to view available slots.<br>
-3️⃣ Choose a time slot and enter your details..<br>
+3️⃣ Choose a time slot and enter your details.<br>
 4️⃣ Click "Book Appointment".<br>
 5️⃣ Receive a confirmation message upon successful booking.<br>